 While it is great to have good code coverage to ease refactoring, it is detrimental to mandate high coverage goals.
 Contrary to intuition, some teams with high code coverage have more production outages than teams with lower code coverage.
 Also, keep in mind that it is easy to game coverage numbers.
 Under acute pressure, especially during performance reviews, developers can revert to unfair practices to increase code coverage.
 And I won’t be covering those details here!

 Static code analysis detects problems in code without executing it.
 This is an inexpensive way to detect issues.
 Like unit tests, these tests run on source code and have low run-time.
 Static analyzers detect potential memory leaks, along with code quality indicators like cyclomatic complexity and code duplication.
-During this phase, SAST (static analysis security testing) is a proven way to discover security vulnerabilities.
+During this phase, static analysis security testing (SAST) is a proven way to discover security vulnerabilities.

-Define the metrics that control your software gates, and influence code promotion from component phase to the subsystem phase.
+Define the metrics that control your software gates and influence code promotion, from the component phase to the subsystem phase.

 Loosely coupled components make up subsystems - the smallest deployable and runnable units.
 For example, a server is a subsystem.
 A microservice running in a container is also an example of a subsystem.
 As opposed to components, subsystems can be stood up and validated against customer use cases.